 Fees for Other Courses

-Tuition Waiver for Students 65 Years of Age and Older
+Tuition Waiver for Students Age 65 and Up

-Students 65 years of age and older are eligible for a tuition waiver for COCC credit classes based on the following conditions:
+Students age 65 and up are eligible for a tuition waiver for credit classes based on the following conditions:

 - The student must be an Oregon resident.

-- The student must be 65 years of age or older at the beginning of the term in which the course is offered.
+- The student must be age 65 and up at the beginning of the term in which the course is offered.

-- A current COCC application and application fee payment must be on file.
-For term specific application deadlines check the academic calendar - important dates by term.
+- A current application and application fee payment must be on file; for term specific application deadlines, see the academic calendar.

 - The tuition waiver is valid for eight or fewer credits per term.